ferrarimarco/home-lab/README.md

 initialize the seed device:

 1. Update and configure the bootloader.
-1. Prepare the seed device boot disk and
+1. Prepare the seed device boot disk.
 1. Boot the seed device.

 #### Update and configure the Raspberry Pi 4 bootloader